 Nobody helps with complicated situations.
 Inherited a car and the title is in your late parent's name?
 Joint ownership with an ex?
 Lien from a bank that no longer exists?
 CarMax's system will flag it and send you home.
 Carvana's website will tell you they cannot process the transaction.
 You are on your own.

 They are factories.
 Well-run factories, I will give them credit.
 But factories are built for standard inputs and standard outputs.
-The moment your situation does not fit the template, the factory does not know what to do with you.
+The moment your situation doesn't fit the template, the factory doesn't know what to do with you.
+If you are selling in California and want to make sure you handle every step correctly, our step-by-step California selling guide covers the full process.

 What I Do Differently

 My name is Joe.
-I have been buying and selling cars for over 30 years.
-I have looked at more than 50,000 vehicles.
+I've been buying and selling cars for over 30 years.
+I have bought over 50,000 cars.
 I run a mobile car-buying service called CurbSold that covers the San Fernando Valley and Ventura County.

-Here is how my process works, and why it is different from both CarMax and Carvana.
+Here's how my process works, and why it's different from both CarMax and Carvana.

 The call.
 When you call me, I actually talk to you about your car.
 I ask questions.
 Year, make, model, mileage, condition, any issues.
 Based on what you tell me and any photos you send, I give you a range of what a firm offer will look like before I ever drive out to see it.

 The range.
-That range is not a guess.
-It is based on 30 years of looking at the same makes, models, and conditions across tens of thousands of transactions.
-I know what a 2019 RAV4 with 65,000 miles and a clean title is worth because I have bought hundreds of them.
+That range isn't a guess.
+It's based on 30 years of looking at the same makes, models, and conditions across tens of thousands of transactions.
+I know what a 2019 RAV4 with 65,000 miles and a clean title is worth because I've bought hundreds of them.

 The visit.
 I drive to your home, run the car through the valuation system, and you watch.
 You see the screen.
 I explain what I am seeing and why the number is what it is.
 If there is something bringing the offer down, I tell you exactly what it is.
 If there is a reason the number is higher than expected, I explain that too.

 The incentive.
-My margin does not change based on whether your car is worth more or less.
+My margin doesn't change based on whether your car is worth more or less.
 I want accuracy because accuracy is what makes my business work long term.
-I have no reason to lowball you.
+I've got no reason to lowball you.

 The result.
 You get a firm offer, guaranteed to match or beat any CarMax offer.
 If something comes up during inspection that I could not see in photos, I tell you exactly what and why.
 Not "the system says."
 A person, standing in your driveway, explaining a number to your face.